What is the Summer 2020 BUILD Research Collaboratory (BRC) experience?

 When will this program take place?

-Times are being finalized based on stduent input.
-However, expect a start time of around 9am PST/12pm EST. Instruction will last for 8 weeks, 4 days a week and will require students to attend 2-3 hours of online group work daily; there will also be out of class reading, group work and assignments.
+Introduction will last for 8 weeks, 4 days a week and will require students to attend 2-3 hours of online group work daily; there will also be out of class reading, group work, and assignments.

 We will be using Zoom and other web technology tools for this virtual summer research experience.
 There will be no in-person meetings.
 More details are forthcoming.

-Current NIH BUILD Students across all 10 NIH BUILD States.
+Current NIH BUILD Students across 7 NIH BUILD States.